The Friends of

 The Helen Avalynne Tawes Garden & Arboretum in Annapolis, MD forms the campus of the Maryland Department of Natural Resources.
 A 5-acre landscaped garden and arboretum, it is open to the public and provides tranquil green space within the city limits.
 For general DNR information about the Garden, please follow this link.

 The Friends of Tawes Garden, a 501 (c) (3) non-profit, works to help ensure the perpetuation of Tawes Garden as a valuable natural resource for the people of Maryland.
 We support ongoing maintenance and enhancement of the Garden as both a destination for visitors and a sanctuary for wildlife, and are affiliated with several environmental organizations as seen below.
 On this site you will find Garden photos, plant cameos, articles, and information on educational, travel, and other special opportunities.
 You can sign up for the Friends of Tawes mailing list here.
+Those wishing to donate to the Tawes Garden can do so on the Supporters page.

 We welcome all inquiries and comments and can be reached through our Contact form at the bottom of this page.